erinaverchill/sqlalchemy-challenge/README.md

 ## Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+Design a Flask API based on the queries that you have just developed.

 * Use Flask to create your routes.